neverthesameagain/neverthesameagain/README.md

 - I’m interested in imagining and hustling

-- 🌱 I’m currently learning front end development, NLP, ML
+- 🌱 I’m currently learning UI/UX development, NLP, ML

-- I’m looking to collaborate on anything that has python?
+-  For now I’m looking to collaborate on anything that has python?

 - 📫 find me on aryannmathur@gmail.com